PhenixCollaboration/web/_results/hepdata.md

 There is a helpful write-up about preparing data for upload:
 {% include_cached documents/doc.md type='writeup' tag='nattrass' %}

-##### The Keywords
-HEPData provides a set of predefined keywords to index scattering data, and also a possibility to add ad-hoc keywords (named *phrases*) pertaining to a specific submission, see
-{% include navigation/findlink.md name='hepdata_keywords' tag='this link' %} for details.
-In the snippet of YAML colde below, the "reactions", "cmenergies" and "observables" are predefined keywords while the last line (phrases) contains optional key phrases created by the user.
+##### Keywords: an Overview
+Like with many other data repositories, consistent use of keywords is essential for data discoverability.
+HEPData makes it possible to attach a set of keywords and keyphrases to the submission package, by adding a properly formatted section to the *submission.yaml* file as illustrated below:
 ```yaml
 keywords: # used for searching, possibly multiple values for each keyword
 - {name: reactions, values: [P P --> Z0 Z0 X]}